 “There are, however, no longer entrepreneurs but only shop managers (Betriebsfuhrer).
 These shop managers do the buying and selling, pay the workers, contract debts, and pay interest and amortization.
 There is no labor market; wages and salaries are fixed by the government [Labor unions, minimum wage].
 The government tells the shop managers what and how to produce [FDA, OSHA], at what prices and from whom to buy, at what prices and to whom to sell.
 The government decrees to whom and under what terms the capitalists must entrust their funds and where and at what wages laborers must work.
 Market exchange is only a sham.
 All the prices, wages, and interest rates are fixed by the central authority [Federal Reserve].
 They are prices, wages, and interest rates in appearance only; in reality they are merely determinations of quantity relations in the government’s orders.
 The government, not the consumers, directs production.
 This is socialism in the outward guise of capitalism.
 Some labels of capitalistic market economy are retained but they mean something entirely different from what they mean in a genuine market economy.”
 (Omnipotent Government, Ludwig Von Mises, p.
 56) [emphasis added by author]

-Any Christian who has stood his ground on Biblical faith has grown uncomfortably accustomed to being called all sorts of names:
+Any Christian who has stood their ground on Biblical faith has grown uncomfortably accustomed to being called all sorts of names:

 - Judgmental or Biggot: People say, “You criticize our way – you don’t think we’re good enough for God!”
 (Romans 3:23-24)